-In the unanticipated event that the specified activity clearly causes the take of a marine mammal in a manner prohibited by the Authorization, such as serious injury, or mortality (e.g., ship-strike, gear interaction, and/or entanglement), Lamont-Doherty would immediately cease the specified activities and immediately report the incident to the Chief of the Permits and Conservation Division, Office of Protected Resources, NMFS, her designees, and the Greek Stranding Networks.
+In the unanticipated event that the specified activity clearly causes the take of a marine mammal in a manner prohibited by the Authorization, such as serious injury, or mortality (e.g., ship-strike, gear interaction, and/or entanglement), Lamont-Doherty would immediately cease the specified activities and immediately report the incident to the Chief of the Permits and Conservation Division, Office of Protected Resources, NMFS.
 Lamont-Doherty may not resume activities until we are able to review the circumstances of the prohibited take.
 The report must include the following information: